-Also known as nummular dermatitis or discoid eczema, it is a chronic condition that causes coin-shaped spots to appear on the skin.
+It is also known as nummular dermatitis or discoid eczema; it is a chronic condition that causes coin-shaped spots on the skin.

-These spots are often pungent and well defined.
+These spots are often intense and well-defined.
 They can ooze clear liquids or become dry and crisp.

 Nummular eczema tends to occur more often in men than women.
 Men generally have their first episode between the ages of 55 and 65.

 Women generally have it during adolescence or early adulthood.
 Although the symptoms of nummular eczema can be bothersome, they can be treated with medicines and topical medications.

 It is not contagious, which means it cannot be passed from one person to another through direct contact with the skin.